shoeper/seafile-docs/deploy_pro/using_ldap_pro.md

 ### Configure Multi-ldap Servers

 Since seafile 5.1.4 pro edition, we support multi-ldap servers, that is besides base ldap server info in [LDAP] section, you can set other ldap servers info in [LDAP_MULTI_1], [LDAP_MULTI_2] ...
 [LDAP_MULTI_9] sections, so you can configure ten ldap servers to work with seafile.
-Multi-ldap servers mean when get or search ldap user, it will iterate all configured ldap servers until find pointed one; When get all ldap users, it will iterate all ldap servers to get all users; For Ldap sync it will sync all user/group info in all configured ldap servers to seafile.
+Multi-ldap servers mean that, when get or search ldap user, it will iterate all configured ldap servers until a match is found; When listing all ldap users, it will iterate all ldap servers to get all users; For Ldap sync it will sync all user/group info in all configured ldap servers to seafile.

 For example I have configured base ldap server in `ccnet.conf` as follow:
 ```